k2controls/piRover01/sp1m/w02/index.md

 - *** No class - Labor Day ***

 **Session 2**
-- Week 01 submitted?
+- Week 01 submission
-  - W01 Zip file with Pi worksheet - issues?
+  - W01 Zip file with Pi worksheet
+    - follow along with instructor to complete
-  - W01 Video - link to Zoom cloud recording - issues?
+  - W01 Video - omitted but can you create a Zoom cloud recording?
   - What cool Pi projects did you find?

 - Build video due.